cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 {{< /gsHighlight >}}

-The `dns_name` supplied must be a fully-qualified domain name with the trailing dot.
-The output attributes (`runtime_properties`) will include a key `nameServers` which contains the list of nameservers that should be supplied as nameservers with the domain registrar.
+The supplied `dns_name` must be a fully-qualified domain name with the trailing dot.
+The output attributes (`runtime_properties`) will include a key `nameServers` that contains the list of nameservers to be supplied as nameservers with the domain registrar.

 ## cloudify.gcp.nodes.ExternalIP
 **Derived From:** [cloudify.nodes.VirtualIP]({{< relref "blueprints/built-in-types.md" >}})

-Use this together with the `cloudify.gcp.relationships.instance_connected_to_ip` if you want the Instance to have an ephemeral external IP
+Use this together with the `cloudify.gcp.relationships.instance_connected_to_ip` if you want the instance to have an ephemeral external IP address.

 **Properties:**

-  * `gcp_config`
+  * `gcp_config` -
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
-  * `ip_address`
+  * `ip_address` -
     Address of this external IP.
-This should be address of already existing, unattached static IP.
-It will be used only if "use_external_resource" is set to true.
+This should be the address of an already existing, unattached, static IP.
+It is used only if `use_external_resource` is set to `true`.

     *type:* string
     *default:*
-  * `use_external_resource`
+  * `use_external_resource` -
-    Indicate whether the resource exists or if Cloudify should create the resource.
-If set to true, this node will be static IP, otherwise ephemeral IP.
+    Indicates whether the resource exists or if Cloudify should create the resource.
+If set to `true`, this node is the static IP address, otherwise it is the ephemeral IP address.

     *type:* boolean
     *default:* False